silversixpence-crypto/dapol/spec.md

 The KDF protocol used is HKDF-SHA256 https://datatracker.ietf.org/doc/html/rfc5869 and the implementation used in the [hkdf rust crate](https://docs.rs/hkdf/latest/hkdf/).

-### Ristretto group

-TODO get link for ristretto codebase
-The paper wants g_1 & g_2 generators of G such that their relative discrete logarithm is unknown.
-We should state in the spec that this is the case with Ristretto 25519 and why and where that code lives.

 ### Bulletproofs

 Bulletproofs is chosen as the range proof protocol because it is efficient, allows aggregation, and has no trusted setup.
 This is the range proof protocol suggested by the paper.